-'Impressive' rare books collection at Belmont Abbey on display
+'Impressive' collection at Belmont Abbey on display during 'Preservation Week'

 BELMONT — On April 23, the Abbot Vincent Taylor Library at Belmont Abbey College participated in the American Library Association's "Preservation Week" by hosting an information exhibition and book preservation demonstration by preservation specialist Alexandrea "Ali" Pizza.
 It was the first look in years that many people had of the Benedictine college's extensive rare books collection.

 "This exhibition is a pleasant surprise," said junior John Frisby, who wasn't aware of the rare books collection housed on the ground floor of the 54-year-old library.

 Throughout the six-hour exhibition, which included a one-hour workshop about how to make your own sewn-binding journal, Pizza, monk/librarian Brother Andrew Spivey and a student intern offered tips about how to preserve rare books, what classifies a book as being rare, and when to get rare books appraised and insured.
 She recommended that rare books be laid flat on a shelf, damaged side up, or be stored in a box made of archival paper.